As an avid griller for a decade now, I find navigating the extensive landscape of Bluetooth thermometers to present its challenges.

 Non-rechargeable batteries offer a long life; however, they tend to be difficult to buy.
 They are also far more expensive than your typical AA batteries .

-The whole point of a thermometer is to read the temperature, so the best Bluetooth meat thermometer will have an almost perfect temperature accuracy, typically +/- 1.
+The whole point of a thermometer is to read the temperature, so the best Bluetooth meat thermometer should have an almost perfect temperature accuracy, typically +/- 1.

-You will find lower-priced models to have quite a wide temperature reading, which frankly ruins the entire cooking experience.
+You may find lower-priced models to have quite a wide temperature reading, which frankly ruins the entire cooking experience.

-Some will record the ambient temperature of your grill or smoker, which is also a very handy number to have.
+Some will record the temperature of your grill or smoker, which is also a very handy reading to have.

 The best way to determine the true temperature accuracy of a grilling thermometer is to check the reviews.

 Another thing to note, and what we found with a few of the thermometers here, was that if the probe hadn’t been inserted correctly or deep enough, it tends to give odd inaccurate results.